 On average, 21% of payments can be recovered through retries that happen before the first email is sent.
-In fact, in a recent study among the companies we work with, we found that 63% of total recoveries were from retries.
+And a recent study among the companies we work with revealed that 63% of all recoveries are from retries.

 If at first you don't succeed, RETRY, RETRY again.